mindearth/mobilkit/docs/index.rst

 `mobilkit` is an active project and any contribution is welcome.

+You are encouraged to report any issue or problem encountered while using the software or to seek for support.

 If you would like to contribute or add functionalities to `mobilkit`, feel free to fork the project, open an issue and contact us.

 Installation